Fr0sT-Brutal/awesome-pascal/README.md

 A curated list of awesome Delphi, FreePascal and other *Pascal frameworks, libraries, resources, and shiny things.
 Inspired by awesome-... stuff.

 **Note that only open-source projects are considered.
-Dead projects (not updated for 3 years or more) are mainly ignored except for those which do not have alive analogs.**
+Dead projects (not updated for 3 years or more) must be really awesome or unique to be included.**
 Feel free to suggest other missing nice projects either by comments or pull requests.

 This awesome collection is also available on [Delphi.ZEEF.com](https://delphi.zeef.com/anton.frost)